altayburakhan/game-data/README.md

 1.  **Validate**: Run `bruin validate` to check pipeline health and data quality definitions.
 2.  **Execute**: Run `bruin run` to process the entire pipeline from raw ingestion to the final analytics table.

----

-> **Data Engineer Note**: This project demonstrates the full lifecycle of data engineering—from raw ingestion and quality assurance to advanced feature modeling and executive reporting.